Wildlife Volunteer Program in Botswana

 Arrival Airports:

 The recommended arrival airport is O.R.
 Tambo International Airport (JNB).
 An alternative option is Lanseria Airport (HLA).
-You’ll Stay on Sunrock Guesthouse (Private Room & Dinner Included) – A cozy and comfortable stay to relax before your journey to Botswana.
-Airport Pickup Included – Our driver will meet you at the airport and take you to the guesthouse.
+You’ll stay at Sunrock Guesthouse (Private Room & Dinner Included) – A cozy and comfortable stay to relax before your journey of wildlife volunteering in Botswana.
+Our driver will meet you at the airport and take you to the guesthouse.

 Travel to Botswana (Monday Morning)

 On Monday morning, after breakfast, you’ll start your journey to the Botswana project site.
-You will be introduced to placement staff and help orientate you in the project.
-You will receive a run down on the tasks that you will be required to help with, your initial schedule, and any housekeeping and safety advice you may need to know.
+You will be introduced to the placement staff and given an orientation of the project.
+You will receive a rundown on the tasks that you will be required to help with, your initial schedule, and any housekeeping and safety advice you may need to know.

 Early Morning Activities: Kickstart the day with various tasks related to the reserve's operations and conservation efforts.